Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: Discussion

 \section{Discussion}

 In this article, we have analyzed in detail the nonequilibrium dynamics of a classical system when it is annealed slowly from a disordered phase to the critical point in the framework of a kinetic Ising model and a zero-range process.
-The Kibble-Zurek argument that explains how the equilibrium is approached with decreasing annealing rate has been verified numerically in various recent studies \cite{Jelic:2011,Liu:2014,Priyanka:2016,Ricateau:2018,Jeong:2019}.
-But it has also been found that this argument overestimates the defect density, and scaling laws different from those predicted by it can be obtained when critical coarsening is taken into account \cite{Biroli:2010}.
+The Kibble-Zurek argument that explains how the equilibrium is approached with decreasing annealing rate has been verified numerically in various recent studies \cite{Jelic:2011,Liu:2014,Priyanka:2016,Ricateau:2018,Jeong:2019,Jeong:2020}.
+But it has also been found that this argument overestimates the defect density at the end of the quench, and scaling laws different from those predicted by it can be obtained when critical and subcritical coarsening are taken into account \cite{Biroli:2010}.
 However, the previous body of work does not give any insight into the associated scaling functions.